sofia-dominguezc/Music-transcription/README.md

 - Try training a larger model to see if the test accuracy plateau is a consequence of model expresivity or of data.

 - Try different pre-processing techniques besides STFT and Constant-Q transform to see if this is why the model still has low accuracy.

+- Once a better model is trained, implement a real time pipeline to use it.